Close Menu

 Getting a Proxy

-There are hardware and software versions.
-Hardware ones sit between your network and the internet, managing data coming in and going out.
+Proxies come in hardware and software forms.
+Hardware proxies sit between your network and the internet, controlling data flow.
 Software proxies are hosted by a provider or in the cloud.
-You download and install an app on your computer to use them.
+You install an app on your computer to use them.

 Setting Up the Server